shubhamk8597/College-Project--Automatic-Question-Generation-From-Educational-Text/README.md

 The second was that a literal antonym was used most of the time which also is not a natural way of negating a sentence.

-- Evaluation Criteria\n
+- Evaluation Criteria\
-1)Perfect Questions	- Questions that did not need any edits in false sentence \n 2)False sentence needed editing -Adding, editing or removing the generated fasle sentence\n 3)False sentence did not make sense \n
+1)Perfect Questions	- Questions that did not need any edits in false sentence \
+2)False sentence needed editing -Adding, editing or removing the generated fasle sentence\
+3)False sentence did not make sense

 ![](https://github.com/shubhamk8597/College-Project-On-going---Automatic-Question-Generation-From-Educational-Text/blob/main/Images/table_tf.JPG)